kalrnlo/Rainbow/README.md

-# quack
+# Rainbow
-A lightweight-ish color quantization library for luau
+A collection of color and image utilities for luau